-“There is a Beach for Dogs in Venice where you are allowed to get his and your fur wet.”
+“There is a Beach for Dogs in Venice where you and your furry friend get the feet wet

 But in Venice, you can legally introduce your best friend to the “endless blue ocean.
 Yes, “Brohard Paw Park and Beach” is the name of that place.
 It is indeed a dog beach.
 This piece of good news will make your dog smile, and he will probably wag his tail like crazy when you tell him the good news.
 Dog lovers from all over America have declared the “Paw Park” to be the “Best Dog-Friendly Park in the State.”
 Wuff!
 That is a statement, isn’t it?
 And no dog would even dare to disagree!

 How do you find that doggy paradise?”
-You drive along the municipal airport towards the beach.
+You drive along with the municipal airport towards the beach.
 Pass Sharky’s, Fin’s and the fishing pier and voila – there it is on the right-hand side.
+If you decide to move to Venice and would love to live in a community that welcomes your pets, check out our special webpage with pet-friendly communities

 A Dog Beach called Paw Park